Atheist Ireland: Background

-Ireland has a long history of religiosity and religious conflict between its Catholic and Protestant communities (a conflict which was often as much political as religious).

 In Ireland, the Roman Catholic Church retains an influence in public-funded state services such as the provision of education and health care.
 Atheist Ireland oppose this influence.

-Formation

 Atheist Ireland formation started in 2006 from an online forum set up by Seamus/James "Catherder" Murnane.
-The forum proved popular and quickly grew into a social and issue focused group.
+The forum proved popular and quickly grew into a social and issue-focused group.
 In October 2008, forum members discussed setting up a physical campaigning group.

-From this forum Atheist Ireland was founded at a meeting in the Central Hotel in Dublin on 30 November 2008.
-Its aims were to promote atheism, reason and secularism.
-The meeting elected the following as officers (atheist.ie usernames in brackets): Chairperson – Michael Nugent ("MichaelNugent"), Secretary – Colin Jennings ("Colin"), Finance Officer – (William Hanly), Membership Officer – Frank Robinson ("FXR"), Communications Officer – Paul Lavin ("IrishKnight"), Public Events Officer – William Quill ("whig"), and Regional Officer – Grania Spingies ("Ygern" since deceased).
-FXR resigned shortly after and Catherder filled the membership officer role.
+Atheist Ireland was founded at a meeting in the Central Hotel in Dublin on 30 November 2008.
+Its stated aims were to promote atheism, reason and secularism.
+Michael Nugent was elected as chairperson at the meeting.

-Committee